MadAnalysis/.github/profile/README.md

 within the core of the analysis framework.
 This opens unlimited possibilities concerning the level of complexity that can be reached by the analysis, which is only limited by the programming skills and the originality of the user.

+## Repository Outline

+* [madanalysis5](https://github.com/MadAnalysis/madanalysis5) : This is the main
+  MadAnalysis 5 - software repository.
+You can find all the [release versions here](https://github.com/MadAnalysis/madanalysis5/releases).
+* [ma5-expert](https://github.com/MadAnalysis/ma5_expert) : This is a plugin for
+  expert mode users.
+It's a tool to read native MadAnalysis 5 cutflows and historgrams and converts them into python data classes.